itswangchuk/12219173-COIT20261_2026T1/Week04.md

 ![Routes-Screenshot](Images/View-Routes-12219173-router-route.png)
 ![Routes-Screenshot](Images/View-Routes-12219173-host3-route.png)

-5. Ping to other network
+4. Ping to other network
+*To test the route of the network, ping command is used*
 ![Ping-Screenshot](Images/View-Routes-12219173-ping.png)

 ## Task 2: Dynamic Routing with OSPF